-The Police Department's Administrative Division consists of the Chief of Police, a Deputy Chief of Police, and an Executive Assistant.
+The Police Department's Administrative Division consists of the Chief of Police, a Deputy Chief of Police, an Administrative Commander, and an Executive Assistant.
 This unit is responsible for the general administration of the Police Department, as well as strategic planning, staffing, and budgeting.
 The executive management staff interacts with all units of City government to further the organizational mission.

 Chief of Police

 The Chief of Police is an appointed member of the municipal management team reporting directly to the City Manager.
 The Chief of Police is charged with the overall management responsibility for the department.

 The Deputy Chief of Police is an appointed administrative position reporting directly to the Chief of Police.
 The Deputy Chief of Police directly manages the department, exercising delegated powers in the stead of the Chief of Police when necessary.

 The Administrative Commander reports to the Deputy Chief of Police, and is responsible for managing administrative, training, and planning tasks within the Department, as well as conducting oversight for the Traffic Unit and Records Section.